-We measure the appearance diversity using the average CLIP [44] similarity between the diverse text prompts and all frames of the generated videos.
+We measure the appearance diversity using the average CLIP [43] similarity between the diverse text prompts and all frames of the generated videos.
 We measure the temporal consistency using the average CLIP similarity between adjacent frames.
-We use the action classification method UniFormer [45] and calculate the average accuracy of each method.
-We use FID [46] score to evaluate the image quality.
-Since the FID score is computed between reference frames and generated frames, Tune-A-Video [18], which is spatially trained on the reference videos, get higher scores.
+We use the action classification method UniFormer [44] and calculate the average accuracy of each method.
+We use FID [45] score to evaluate the image quality.
+Since the FID score is computed between reference frames and generated frames, Tune-A-Video [17], which is spatially trained on the reference videos, get higher scores.
 Our method can injects motions into the backbone model without harming the visual quality.
 Table 1 presents the quantitative evaluation results of our method and the baseline approaches.
-We achieve state-of-the-art results in motion fidelity, diversity, and maintain good consistency and visual quality.
-VideoComposer [19] delivers desirable results in terms of diversity and consistency.
+We achieve state-of-the-art results in motion fidelity, diversity, consistency, and maintain good visual quality.
+VideoComposer [18] delivers desirable results in terms of diversity and consistency.
 However, as indicated by our user study results and qualitative comparisons, it may fall short of accurately transferring the target motion.
-VMC but republication/redistribution requires IEEE permission.
-See https://www.ieee.org/publications/rights/index.html for more information.